 Layla – Portrait painting by Peter Engels created in Mauritius.
-A dark beauty with golden earrings and seashell necklace in warm earthy tones.
-Palette knife technique with deep tropical elegance.
+In a restaurant the artist was struck by the tropical elegance and authenticity of this young hostess, a dark beauty with golden earrings and seashell necklace.
+In his signature palette knife technique Peter Engels painted her portrait in warm earthy tones.

 ArtistPeter EngelsMediumAcrylic on canvasSize (W x H) 120 x 100 cmPriceart@peterengels.eu